ballerina-platform/ballerina-distribution/examples/aws-lambda-s3-trigger/aws-lambda-s3-trigger.md

 Follow the instructions below to create an S3 bucket in AWS for invoking this function.

 1. Go to the [AWS S3](https://s3.console.aws.amazon.com/s3/) portal and create a bucket.
+   >**Note:** Make sure to select the same region in which you created the AWS user and role when creating the S3 bucket.
-2. Click on the created bucket, go to the **Properties** tab, and click **Create event notification** under the **Event notifications** section.
+3. Click on the created bucket, go to the **Properties** tab, and click **Create event notification** under the **Event notifications** section.
-3. Enable **All object create events** under event types.
+4. Enable **All object create events** under event types.
-4. Select the AWS Lambda function as the destination.
+5. Select the AWS Lambda function as the destination.
-5. Select the `s3Trigger` Lambda function from the dropdown.
+6. Select the `s3Trigger` Lambda function from the dropdown.
-6. Click **Upload** to upload an object to the S3 bucket.
+7. Click **Upload** to upload an object to the S3 bucket.
-7. Go to the AWS Lambda function and check the logs via CloudWatch to see the object name in the logs.
+8. Go to the AWS Lambda function and check the logs via CloudWatch to see the object name in the logs.